The truth is that travelling doesn’t require lots of money. Here’s how to deal with limiting beliefs and start travelling.

 2. I can’t save up any money

-I’ve said it before, that everything is a matter of priorities, and travel is no exception.
+I’ve said before that everything is a matter of priorities, and travel is no exception.

-I rather go out and eat or save the money and eat at home?
+I rather go out and eat or save the money and eat at home.
 Priorities!
-Tiny changes sum up to big accomplishments.
+Tiny changes sum up big accomplishments.

 Travelling doesn’t require loads of money

-When I was travelling across Europe, I realized this one simple thing, that travelling doesn’t require loads of money.
-I used Couchsurfing, and it was one of the best things I could have ever do.
 I wouldn’t do it any other way.
-I was forced to discover how to save money and a lot of stuff which most things are just stories.
+I was forced to discover how to save money and a lot of stuff and most things are just stories.